 What are milia?

-Milia are small white benign bumps on the skin.
+Milia are small white benign bumps just under the surface of the skin.
+They most often appear on the face, and are particularly prominent on the eyelids and cheeks, but they can occur elsewhere.
 An individual milium is typically smaller than 1mm but can measure up to 3mm or more.
 They commonly occur on the faces of newborn babies, especially on the nose.
 Milia can also affect children and adults, with one type of milia causing pearly bumps around the eyes.

 What causes milia?